OEHC/praqma.com/_posts/2016-09-22-event-manager.md

 Up until now, our community activities and events have been run by our sales and marketing team.
 But as we’re expanding our business in general, we need you to come and join us, and be responsible for planning, organizing, and executing our events.
 You will become part of our sales and marketing team, and together with them, cover all three Scandinavian countries.

+Our sales and marketing is located in Copenhagen, so it's probably most convenient, you are located in that area too, at least you should be prepared to spend a considerable amount of you work in Copenhagen.

 ## What's the job

 To give you an idea of our activities: